danielflower/danielflower.github.io/_posts/2015-02-03-Writing-a-responsive-site-by-hand-in-using-Chrome-as-an-IDE.md

 * When the screen is narrow, you want to size headers relative to the width.
 When the screen is wide, you want to size them relative to the height.
 So I ended up using `vmin` for header units, which achieves this.
+* Set the `max-width` of images to `100%` so that when the page shrinks, the images shrink with it.
+This is not a perfect approach to responsive images but is amazingly simple and worked well for my site.

 The results
 -----------